-Editor’s note: Whether NSC can directly interact with MnS producer using service API for alternative 2 is FFS.

 After the completion of authentication and authorization with the NSC, the CAPIF core function needs to help the NSC to discover the address of the MnS producer so that the NSC can request for MnS consumption.
 In order to provide the discovery service to the NSC, the MnS data that contains the address of the MnS producer needs to be pulished to the CAPIF core function.
 This request for the extension of CAPIF-4 interface to make sure that the ServiceAPIDescription for CAPIF_Publish_Service_API can carry the MnS data in order to support the discovery service for NSC.

 The mnsAddress of MnsInfo within CAPIF-1e and 4 can be extended as below: